The Nachshon Project Comes to Palmer!

 Tonight, I will run the final part of my Nachshon program at camp.
 Together with third year mishlachat member Matan Weisbrot, I will lead tzevet members in conversation about difficult and sometimes avoided topics concerning Israel.
 We will aim to explore how different life experiences directly effect the way we view Israel’s policies and actions.
 At the end of the peulah, tzevet members will get a free tshirt representing some of the central themes of my Nachshon Camp Project (see tshirt design, front and back, below).

-Earlier this Kayitz, Professor Joseph Reimer of Brandeis University came to Palmer to speak will all college-age tzevet members about the Nachshon Project and the opportunities available through the program.
+Earlier this Kayitz, Professor Joseph Reimer of Brandeis University came to Palmer to speak with all college-age tzevet members about the Nachshon Project and the opportunities available through the program.
 Tzevet members learned about the tuition free semester at Hebrew University, and the generous graduate school fellowship funding available.

 [For more information about the Nachshon Project, see here: http://www.thenachshonproject.com/]